Museum of Asian Art, Kuala Lumpur: History

-The Museum of Asian Art, University of Malaya, was established as part of the university's activities: research, art appreciation and learning process to the new generation.
+The Museum of Asian Art was established as part of the University of Malaya's activities: research, art appreciation and learning process to the new generation.
 Instead of reading from books, it would be more interesting if a student can learn from the original object from all over the Asian region.
 Hence, the perspectives are much wider and more comprehensive.
 In a country like Malaysia, with its markedly heterogeneous ethnic groups, which must seek to live together in harmony, some appreciation of each other's past history and cultural achievements is obviously constructive and integrating in its effect.
 This is one of the basic premises leading to the creation of the museum.
 Therefore, Professor Ungku A. Aziz Ungku Abdul Hamid is responsible for the establishment of the museum at the University of Malaya.

 With the new approach, Three Civilizations Under One Roof, the Museum of Asian Art has collected various types of cultural artifacts from the Malay and Islamic region, Chinese pottery and Indian religious sculptures.
-The most extensive songket and Malay artifacts, potteries from the Tang to Ching Dynasty, and the art of Sathavahana image, were collected and now displayed as part of university duties to provide the beloved students and country with a message-our ancestor passing a great civilization to the people.
+The most extensive songket and Malay artifacts, potteries from the Tang to Qing dynasty, and the art of Sathavahana image, were collected and now displayed as part of university duties to provide the beloved students and country with a message-our ancestor passing a great civilization to the people.

 Various masterpieces from the region have been collected and showcased.
 The collection of the Museum of Asian Art has a long history, having been built up over a period of almost 50 years.
 The first item on record is a bronze Buddha head from Chiengsen period (1400-1550 AD) Thailand, given to the museum by Kun Krassri Nimanamhasminda in 1954.
 This contribution marked the beginning of the University of Malaya Art Museum, at that time based in the university's campus in Singapore.
 The Buddha head was thus acquired several years before the University of Malaya campus was established in Kuala Lumpur in 1962.
 Prior to that, a section of the university library was used to display the artifact.

 The museum's present home was built to accommodate the increasing number of new acquisitions.
 In June 1980, the new building was built in the scenic area between the Faculty of Economics and the then Law Faculty (currently occupied by the Business and Accounting Faculty).
 Within its three floors of exhibition space, the museum represents three Civilizations the Indian, the Chinese and the Islamic.
 The museum now holds one of the most comprehensive collections of Asian art in the region.
 Its scope and breadth enables the museum to provide an introduction to the major traditions of Asian art such as Chinese, Indian, Khmer, Islamic and Malay coming from the greater Malay world.
 The collection contains rare and exceptional objects which serve as important reference materials.

 The museum is open to the public, with guided tours available upon request.